 Growth is assessed at health visits by measuring height, weight, and head circumference.
 This information is entered into a growth chart, which makes a line or curve that follows how your child grows.
 Standard curve lines on the chart called percentiles show where babies fall in terms of normal growth compared to other babies at specific ages.
 Failure-to-thrive can occur when a child:

-Failure-to-thrive is split into several types according to the cause.
-Types include:
+Failure-to-thrive is split into three different types.
+These types include: